KattyaCuevas/KattyaCuevas.github.io/_pages/media.md

 ---
-title: Videos and Podcasts en los que he participado
+title: Videos and Podcasts I've been part of
 layout: collection
 permalink: /media/
 collection: media